telerik/winforms-docs/chat/chat-items/messages.md

 ## ChatMediaMessage

-A **ChatMediaMessage** represents an image message by a certain author and at a certain time.
+A **ChatMediaMessage** represents an image message by a certain author and sent at certain time.

 >caption Figure 4: ChatMediaMessage